-Following are a few recent examples of ways that UConn instructors have incorporated the Benton’s collection into their teaching.
+Following are a few recent examples of ways that UConn Instructors have incorporated the Benton’s collections into their teaching.

 AAAS 2030: Art, Politics, and Propaganda

 Na-Rae Kim selected a group of World War I posters for an Object Study Session at the Benton.
 Students spent time describing, analyzing, and interpreting the posters in small groups with a worksheet, which became the basis for discussion with Dr. Kim and Benton staff.

 AMST 1700 Honors Core: Walden and the American Landscape

 Christopher Clark and Robert Thorson planned a visit for their American Studies class with three stations that introduced students to the links between mid-19thcentury American art and Transcendentalism.
 In one station, Assistant Curator/Academic Liaison Amanda Douberley led a focused discussion of the painting Blue Ridge Wilderness(c.
 1860) by William Sonntag using the Critical Lookingframework.
 In the second station, Dr. Clark facilitated an Object Study Sessionwith eleven prints from the Benton’s collection that picture life in rural New England.
 In the third station, Dr. Thorson oversaw free-hand copying of sketches by Henry David Thoreau and others.

 ANTH/LLAS 3029: The Caribbean